axolotlsAxolotl Water Parameters: Safe Ranges, Testing, and Correction Protocol for Every Reading

 Why nitrate still matters

 While nitrate is less immediately dangerous, chronic exposure to elevated levels does cause harm.
-The WSAVA presentation documents that prolonged exposure to high nitrate can cause “exophthalmia and corneal opacity” (bulging eyes and clouded corneas) (VIN).
+Prolonged exposure to high nitrate is associated with exophthalmia (bulging eyes) and corneal opacity (clouded corneas) in axolotls and other aquatic amphibians.
 High nitrate is also an indicator of poor overall water quality and infrequent maintenance, which typically correlates with other parameter problems.

-Experienced axolotl keepers we work with treat nitrate as a proxy metric for overall tank hygiene.
+Experienced axolotl keepers treat nitrate as a proxy metric for overall tank hygiene.
 A tank that consistently reads below 20 ppm is almost certainly getting regular water changes, has appropriate stocking density, and is not being overfed.
 A tank that regularly reads 40 ppm or above is being maintained at the edge of acceptable and will eventually cross into unsafe territory after a missed water change or an extra-large feeding.
+PBS Nature’s axolotl fact sheet notes the species reaches 10 to 15 years in captivity when conditions are stable (source: PBS Nature axolotl fact sheet); chronic high-nitrate exposure is one of the parameter patterns associated with axolotls falling short of that lifespan.

 Controlling nitrate